To Schedule an Appointment, Call Us Toll Free at 1.877.873.8208 or Email Us for a Prompt Response.

 So the day has come: you’ve received your decision notice in the mail.
 You open the much-anticipated letter only to read, “Decision Notice—Partially Favorable” scrolled across the top.

 What does this mean, exactly?
-It means you have been approved but just as the term suggests, you’ve only been partially approved.
-This can be due to two reasons.
+It means you have been approved, but just as the term suggests, you’ve only been partially approved.
+This can happen for two reasons.

 A partially favorable decision can also determine the type of disability benefits you receive.
-For example: if you have both Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) claims but your date-last insured (DLI) for your SSDI claim is prior to the onset date the ALJ has decided on, you will only be eligible for SSI benefits.
+For example, if you have both Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) , but your date-last insured (DLI) for your SSDI claim is prior to the onset date the ALJ has decided on, you will only be eligible for SSI benefits.

-The very first thing you can do is contact Social Security Administration and ask them for all of your records, then take consultant from an experienced Social Security lawyer.
-The case can be complicated and you can get to the core of the system to get a fully fav0rable decision.
+The very first thing you can do is contact the Social Security Administration and ask them for all of your records, then take consultant from an experienced Social Security lawyer.
+The case can be complicated, and you can get to the core of the system to get a fully favorable decision.